realranjan/aiengineerpack/README.md

 ## That's It!

 Your monitor is now running automatically.
-It will check for new AIEngineerPack volumes twice daily and notify you as soon as new ones (like Vol 4) appear.
+It will check for new AIEngineerPack volumes twice daily (8:00 AM & 8:00 PM Eastern Time) and notify you as soon as new ones (like Vol 4) appear.
 No further action needed!

 ## Testing